antonhornquist/serialoscclient-rb/README.md

 ## Implementation

-This is a **less maintained** Ruby port of my SuperCollider library [SerialOSCClient-sc](http://github.com/antonhornquist/SerialOSCClient-sc).
+This is a Ruby port of the [SerialOSCClient-sc](http://github.com/antonhornquist/SerialOSCClient-sc) SuperCollider library.

 If you intend to use this library beware of the monkey patching due to port of a collection of SuperCollider extensions to Ruby.